ibexa/documentation-developer/docs/community_resources/contributing.md

 - Use numbered lists to list steps in a procedure or items that are explicitly counted (e.g.: "There are three ways to ..." followed by a numbered list).
 In other cases, use a bullet list.
 - If a procedure has long steps that would require multiple paragraphs, consider using numbered low-level headings instead.
-- Use code marking (backtick quotes) for commands, parameters, filenames, etc.
+- Use code marking (backtick quotes) for commands, parameters, file names, etc.

 #### Naming